pblack/docs/content/site-configuration/config-files.md

 - `config` `object` Field-specific configuration options
 - `fields` `array` An array of fields.
 For field groups and repeatable field groups only.

-For a comprehensive overview of field configuration, see the [field type documentation](/docs/site-configuration/front-matter-fields#field-types).
+For a comprehensive overview of field configuration, see the [field type documentation](/docs/site-configuration/front-matter-templates#field-types).

-### Removing & Renaming Files
+### Removing Files

 To prevent the accidental deletion of Front Matter Templates, Front Matter Templates **must** be removed using the interface in the CMS.

-To prevent accidental deletion, any configuration files removed from the repo will remain in the CMS and be re-added to your site’s source on the next save or publish unless removed in Forestry.
+Any configuration files removed from the repo will remain in the CMS and be re-added to your site’s source on the next save or publish unless removed in Forestry.

+### Renaming Files
+Changing the name of a Front Matter Template in Forestry will rename the config file in the repository.

-Renaming configuration files is treated as the creation of a new Front Matter Template.
-In this scenario, both the original and new templates will exist in the CMS, and the original will be re-added to your site’s source on the next save or publish unless removed in Forestry.
+Changing the file name of a config file in your repository will rename the Front Matter Template in Forestry.
+Instead, a new Front Matter Template will be created with the new name, and the original template will remain in Forestry.

+### Adding New Files
+New Front Matter Templates can be added to your repository, and will be added to the CMS upon import.

+Front Matter Template config files have a strict naming convention:

+- File names must be all lowercase
+- File names must use dashes in place of spaces
+- File names can not contain underscores or other special characters

+E.g, `Example Template` becomes `example-template.yml`